At Work, Dads Get a Bonus, but Moms Get a Penalty. What Gives?May 06, 2016

 Women themselves can take action in their everyday lives by learning to negotiate for higher salaries, promotions, and benefits at AAUW Start Smart and AAUW Work Smart salary negotiation workshops.
 We know you can’t negotiate your way around discrimination, but gaining the confidence and skills to effectively negotiate is extremely beneficial for women throughout their careers.

 Having equity in pay and access to top positions is crucial for businesses, families, and the economy as a whole.
-After all, research has found that 40 percent of households with children include a mother who is either the sole or primary earner for her family.
+After all, research has found that over 40 percent of households with children include a mother who is either the sole or primary earner for her family.
 While we are optimistic about the heightened (and sometimes humorously informative) attention women’s and family issues have been getting, we have a long way to go in making things fair for mothers in the workplace.

 But you can help influence change!
 Urge employers to focus on family-friendly policies.
 Tell your elected representatives to take action on paid leave and equal pay.
 And think about bringing AAUW’s salary negotiation workshops to your community.
 After all, mothers shouldn’t pay a penalty just because they’re mothers.